 FOREIGN EXCHANGE EARNINGS AND OUTGO

 During the year the total foreign exchange used was र 1.77 Crores (Exp.) and thetotal foreign exchange earned was र 871.67 Crores.

 PARTICULARS OF EMPLOYEES

 Internal Complaints Committee has been set up to redress complaints received regardingsexual harassment.
 All employees (permanent Contractual temporary trainees) are coveredunder this policy.
-The Company has not received any sexualharassment complaints during the year 2016-17.
+The Company has not received any sexual harassment complaints duringthe year 2018-19.

 i) SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

 APPRECIATION AND ACKNOWLEDGEMENT